 As a nonprofit, seeking feedback is a great way to grow and improve each year.
-Maybe your organization launched new projects, or presented an event.
+Maybe your organization launched a new project, or presented an event.
 Have you seen restaurants and hotels ask for customer reviews?
 Asking for feedback is important for establishing a relationship with customers, and taking the opportunity to improve services.

 Your nonprofit can benefit from surveys too!
 There are tools available to help you create and conduct surveys.